 Top 21 powerful questions to make sessions more effective

-Now, I believe it is time to look at the set of other questions that generally will improve the quality and effectiveness of a coaching session.
+Now, I believe it is time to look at other questions that will improve a coaching session's quality and effectiveness.

 We will review the questions for various aspects, including what you can ask to start the conversation, what questions will make the conversation friendlier, how to close the conversation, etc.

-So, if you are ready, let’s take a look at all of those.
+So, if you are ready, let’s look at all those.

 For starting a coaching conversation

-In order to ask and implement all the questions from the GROW model, you first of all have to start an actual deep conversation with the client.
-In order to start and initiate a trustful conversation, you can ask opening questions such as:
+In order to ask and implement all the questions from the GROW model, you first have to start an actual deep conversation with the client.
+In order to start and initiate a trustful conversation, you can ask open questions such as:

 - What do you want to discuss today?